moskomule/cuda-server/README.md

 # cuda-server

-This is easily installable `cuda-server` container.
+This is an easily installable `cuda-server`.
+You can access it via ssh.

+## Prerequirements

+* docker
+* nvidia-docker

 ## Usage